 A: The Tandem category is designed for tandem bicycle riders who want to work together to complete the French Fry or Baked Potato courses.
 Grab your partner and tandem bike and enjoy the race from whichever bike seat you choose!

 A: Go as big as will fit!
 Just be sure to dial your tire pressure and choose a tire with decent sidewall protection.
-Maxxis Rambler EXOs are Rebecca's go to.
+Maxxis Rambler EXOs are Rebecca's go-to.

-A: Capacities for all our Sun Valley events are determined by permits granted by the U.S. Forest Service.
+A: Capacities for all our events are determined by permits granted by the U.S. Forest Service.
 While we would love to let as many people as possible experience the Queen’s Stage Race, we are grateful for all that our permits do to protect the places we love by keeping them safe and clean so that we can continue to enjoy them in pristine shape for years to come.

 To that end, the Queen’s Stage Race is limited to 300 riders and sells out quickly each year.
-You may register for the QSR waitlist, but we also strongly recommend registering for the Sunday Baked Potato ride to ensure you have a guaranteed way to saddle up in case a QSR spot does not open up.
+You may register for the QSR waitlist, but we also strongly recommend registering for the Saturday Baked Potato ride to ensure you have a guaranteed way to saddle up in case a QSR spot does not open up.

 A: As with anything, practice is important.
 Try to ride your drop-bar gravel bike like a mountain bike.
 Our suggestion is that you start dipping onto some singletrack on your gravel bike while training for RPI.
 For more tips and tricks directly from Rebecca sign up for the Rusch Academy "Mastering RPI" course for detailed insights to execute your best RPI ever!